-Do you want ton know about Aliko Dangote’s Biography, his early life, business, investments and family?
-Read this article to the end because in today’s article I will be sharing everything you need to know about all this.
+Do you want to know about Aliko Dangote’s Biography, his early life, business, investments, and family?
+Read this article to the end because in today’s article, I will be sharing everything you need to know about all this.
 How Aliko Dangote became the richest man in Africa has really been painted as not a big deal for those of us who really want to know in Nigeria.

 It’s one thing to read how Aliko Dangote became the richest man in Africa, it’s another thing to take note of the things he did.
 Reading so far on Aliko Dangote, I’ve realized there were no mistakes written particularly about him.
 I mean he never mentioned the mistakes he made rather there were talks on the specific things he did that made him turn out big today.

-So today I’m going to be writing about him and the lesson I’ve learnt so far from his biography and god willing if this goes well I’ll write about other successful people and the lesson I’ve learnt from them.
+So today I’m going to be writing about him and the lesson I’ve learned so far from his biography and god willing if this goes well I’ll write about other successful people and the lesson I’ve learnt from them.
 So let’s move on.
 We all know it’s not easy to start a business in Nigeria.
 You understand this better if you have a business that you’re trying to push.

 From the low or no power to bad road to the ailing government policies that surround us are crippling businesses but despite all this, this one-man still got everything going from flour to sugar to cement and so on.

-1. Aliko Dangote Started his Business Early
+1. He Started his Business Early

 This is one of the first thing you do not know about Aliko Dangote had always been passionate about business according to history but he started his business officially at the age of 21.
 This is the number 1 I mistake I made and I think there many Nigerian youths that fall under this category.
 We take too long before finally deciding what we want to do in life.

 I’m not saying this is totally bad.
 After all, Taste started his restaurant at the 60+ of age.
 I’m just saying the earlier the better.
 Aliko Dangote starting at the age of 21 gave him many advantages that can never be overlooked.

 A. He had the opportunity of growing with his business